-Hot start files are binary files created by SWMM that save the current state of the study area's groundwater and conveyance system at the end of a run.
+Hot start files are binary files created by SWMM that contain the full hydrologic, hydraulic and water quality state of the study area at the end of a run.
 The following information is saved to the file:

-- the unsaturated zone moisture content and water table elevation for each subcatchment that has a groundwater zone defined for it - the water depth and concentration of each pollutant at each node of the system - the flow rate and concentration of each pollutant in each link of the system.
+- the ponded depth and its water quality for each subcatchment - the pollutant mass buildup on each subcatchment - the infiltration state of each subcatchment - the conditions of any snowpack on each subcatchment - the unsaturated zone moisture content, water table elevation, and groundwater outflow for each subcatchment that has a groundwater zone defined for it - the water depth, lateral inflow, and water quality at each node of the system - the flow rate, water depth, control setting and water quality in each link of the system.

+The hydrologic state of any LID units is not saved.
 The hot start file saved after a run can be used to define the initial conditions for a subsequent run.